SAP/cloud-mta/.github/CONTRIBUTING.md

 ## Semantic Versioning

-MTA package follows semantic versioning.
+cloud-mta package follows semantic versioning.
 We release patch versions for bug-fixes, minor versions for new features, and major versions for any breaking changes.
 When we make breaking changes, we also introduce deprecation warnings in a minor version so that our users learn about the upcoming changes and migrate their code in advance.